Basil Kirchin: Evolution

 His experimental pieces were released on two albums both called World Within Worlds.
 The first was issued in 1971: Worlds Within Worlds, EMI Columbia (SCX6463) and included Part I – Integration 2; Part II – The Human Element.
 The second was not issued until 1974: Worlds Within Worlds Island Records (HELP 18) Part III – Emergence; Part IV – Evolution.
 Personnel included free improvising musicians such as Evan Parker, Derek Bailey and Kenny Wheeler.
 Liner notes for the second release included laudatory comments from Brian Eno.
 Neither record sold more than a handful of copies, and it was not until much later that their pioneering techniques were recognised.
 Meanwhile, Kirchin became frustrated with the record companies meddling with his material, and went into seclusion.
 He continued to produce work in Hull, working with his friend Keith Herd and Hull-based musicians Dane Morrell, Danny Wood, Bernie Dolman and Roy Neave at Fairview Studios in Willerby, Hull.

-Kirchin continued to compose throughout his life, and thirty years after their initial releases his music became acknowledged by a new generation with the release of material by Trunk Records.
+Kirchin continued to compose throughout his life, and 30 years after their initial releases his music became acknowledged by a new generation with the release of material by Trunk Records.
 Kirchin said "I wanted to try and leave something for young people who are starting in music and looking for something as I've been looking all my life".

-He spent the later years of his life living back in Hull in a modest terraced house with his beloved Swiss wife, Esther (née Muller) – his early fame and eventful life not known in the ex-fishing community of Hessle Road where he lived until his death in June 2005.
+He spent the later years of his life living back in Hull in a modest terraced house with his beloved Swiss wife, Esther (née Muller) – his early fame and eventful life not known in the ex-fishing community of Hessle Road, where he lived until his death in June 2005.
 Esther died in July 2007.
 Many musicians have since acknowledged the influence Kirchin had had on their own works.
 From Brian Eno and Nurse With Wound to Broadcast – "We need role models like Basil Kirchin to go forward, and, as we can see parallels in his music and ours, hearing this confirms that we're doing the right thing".

-In early 2017, Hull-based production company Nova Studios Ltd worked with the Hull City of Culture 2017 team and Serious music, to produce a documentary telling Kirchin's life story.
+In early 2017, Hull-based production company Nova Studios Ltd worked with the Hull City of Culture 2017 team and Serious Music, to produce the documentary Mind On The Run, telling Kirchin's life story.
 There was also a weekend-long festival of Kirchin inspired music featuring The BBC Concert Orchestra led by Will Gregory, The Hidden Orchestra, Evan Parker, Alan Barnes, Bob Stanley, Sean O'Hagan, Tim Gane, Matthew Bourne and contributions from Jonny Trunk of Trunk Records, Jerry Dammers, Richard Williams and Matt Stephenson of Nova Studios.